-An 'ex-serviceman' is a person who has served in any rank as a combatant or non-combatant in a military service like Indian Army, Indian Navy or Indian Air Force.
+An 'ex-serviceman' is a person who has served in any rank as a combatant or non-combatant in military services like Indian Army, Indian Navy or Indian Air Force.

-The below table contains the minimum education qualifications required to fill the application form.
+The below table contains the minimum educational qualifications required to fill the application form.

 Name of post

 Assistant Audit Officer/ Assistant Accounts Officer

 Essential Qualifications: Bachelor’s Degree in any discipline from a recognized University